robinboncoeur/KeysToLife/RSTs/Des.rst

 =========================
 *All authority in heaven and on earth has been given to me.
 Go therefore and make disciples of all nations… and lo, I am with you always, to the close of the age.* - Matthew 28: 18-20 RSV

+We need God.
+Everything you and I see is transient.
+Everything we feel, taste, touch – everything is temporary.

+There is One who overcame the world, and who said,

+    *"All authority in heaven and on earth has been given to me… lo, I am with you always, to the close of the age."* Matthew 28:18-20 RSV

+When our Lord Jesus rose from the dead, he breathed upon his disciples and said, "Receive the Holy Spirit" (John 20:22).
+By so doing, he was saying, "Because of the Cross you need never walk alone.
+Because of the Cross, the omnipotent, omnipresent, omniscient God has come to live beside you – and inside you – now and forever."
+You see, the coming of the Spirit is the coming of God.
+Jesus said, "I will not leave you comfortless: I will come to you" (John 14:8 KJV).

+It’s true that everything passes away, but not the person who has made Jesus his Saviour.
+On his last earthly night with his disciples, Jesus said to them,

+    *Because I live, you will live also (John 14:19).
+If anyone loves Me, he will keep My word; and My Father will love him, and We will come to him and make Our home with him.* John 14:23, NKJV

 From time to time we feel as barren and as fruitless as Aaron’s rod before it budded (Numbers 17).
 We sometimes feel as empty as the widow’s cruse of oil (1 Kings 17), as desperate as sinking Peter (Matthew 14), and as frustrated as the disciples who fished all night and took nothing in their nets (Luke 5).

 Read these stories carefully, for this is a common, recurring, human experience.
 But is it necessary?